Socialization & School Integration Ideas

-Social skills for typical children evolve with trial and error on the playgrounds for the variety of unwritten rules in a very social world.
+Social skills for typical children come with trial and error on the playgrounds for the variety of unwritten rules in a very social world.
 For children on the autism spectrum, these skills can be the most abstract and complex concepts for them to learn.

-In-home support with flash cards, games, work books and structured play dates
+- In-home support with flash cards, games, work books and structured play dates

-At social skills clinics or play groups
+- At social skills clinics or play groups

-At school with a “lunch buddy” or groups facilitated at school
+- At school with a “lunch buddy” or groups facilitated at school

 Finding Friends In School

-Implementing some “play rules” that are communicated regularly to the child, make peer requirements easier to implement in the classroom.
+First, implementing some “play rules” that are communicated regularly to the child, make peer requirements easier to implement in the classroom.

-The child must ask friends to play a range of different activities each day.
+- They must ask friends to play a range of different activities each day.

-The child and the friend should play in a wide-range of activities each day (an idea or the friend’s idea)
+- They must play in a wide-range of activities each day (an idea or the friend’s idea)